 What is Colcannon?

-Colcannon is a traditional Irish dish of buttery mashed potatoes with cabbage or kale.
+Colcannon is a classic Irish dish that is traditionally made with creamy, buttery mashed potatoes mixed with cabbage or kale.
 Today, in America, we often see it served as part of a St. Patrick’s Day feast.
-But it’s so simple, healthy and delicious, that it most likely will end up being a dinner staple.
-Instead of using fabulous Irish potatoes, our colcannon mash made with rutabagas is the perfect substitute for the typical high carb whipped potatoes.
+Colcannon mash made with rutabagas is the perfect low-carb substitute for high-starch potatoes and is also FODMAP-friendly.

 Ingredients